-Yes, they do, according to the Colombian Civil Procedure.
-These are an insurance policy issued by a local insurer, a bank guaranty or a cash deposit; these counter securities must cover the 10% of the amount claimed.
+Yes, they do, according to article 590 of Colombian General Process Code.
+These are an insurance policy issued by a local insurer, a bank guaranty, or a cash deposit; these counter securities must cover the 20% of the amount claimed.